Port Susan Camping Club and the Tulalip Tribes of Washington entered into the “Compromise

 Tribes of Washington.
 This document explains how Port Susan is governed, what powers

 the Board of Directors have and the covenants agreed to by Port Susan.
-Below is

 Rules and Regulations